sight-beyond-sight/organic-vault/Demo Debate 17.10.md

 - Work until you hate it

-Knowledge for Passion
+Framing:
+Not hate
+Time pressure

+Burden
-- Actual role
+-